modehnal/GNOMETerminalAutomation/article/presentation_article.md

       - enable backtrace generation from coredumps with debuginfo and debugsource installation (this takes a lot of time and space so default behaviour is skip backtrace fetching)
       - enable other G_DEBUG options.
     - Some initial debugging and checks.
-    - Incialization of default suite run.
+    - Initialization of default suite run.
     - Retrieve system data like architecture, distribution, display, session desktop and type.
 We need to differentiate sometimes based on these so the `context.sandbox` will provide all the data for the suite.
     - The parameters of the class are a name of the test suite and the context, which is required to get the data from context to `TestSandbox` where we can manipulate it.